Tyrn/wei/the-insider-en.typ

 would increase the bonds' value.
 Accordingly to Bemish's calculations,  they should cost a hundred and three to a hundred  and four  cents for a dinar in two to three months.
-Even now they reached a hundred and one point one cents for a dinar - under  these conditions  even a bond bought at the price above its  face  value still brought  thirteen  percent.
+Even now they reached a hundred and one point one cents for a dinar---under  these conditions  even a bond bought at the price above its  face  value still brought  thirteen  percent.
 Accordingly to  the IPO's conditions, rise (and fall) of the bonds' value caused the interest rates to adjust so that  the  bonds would cost  hundred cents  per dinar.
 New Assalah